 Mounting VxFS Filesystem in Red Hat Enterprise 7 (RHEL 7)

-5. Now, once the volume is created, format it as a VxFS filesystem using below command.
+5. Now, once the volume is created, format it as a VxFS filesystem using the below command.

 # mkfs -t vxfs /dev/vx/rdsk/testdg/testvol